dbp/website/essays/2018-04-19-how-to-prove-a-compiler-fully-abstract.md

 With that change, we now believe that our compiler, when linked against these restricted contexts, is indeed fully abstract.
 So let's prove it.
-If you recall from earlier in this post, proving equivalence preservation means proving that the bottom line implies the top, in the following diagram:
+If you recall from earlier in this post, proving equivalence preservation means proving that the top line implies the bottom, in the following diagram:

 ```
 Cs'[s1]  ≈  Cs'[s2]